CartoDB/bigmetadata/README.md

     make -- run us.bls.QCEW --year 2014 --qtr 4

+Or using Docker:

+    make -- docker-run us.bls.QCEW --year 2014 --qtr 4

 If you want to use the local scheduler, you can add `SCHEDULER=--local-scheduler` to the `make` task

 ### Execution watcher